Resource quantification for programming low-depth quantum circuits: Conclusion

-Further pursuit of NISQ circuit programming could include \textbf{(1)} investigating whether succinctly encoding the structural information of the circuit into the program would help reduce the cost; \textbf{(2)} developing efficient programming scheme with local unitary gates under algebraic constraints, \eg, the stabilizer gates \cite{GeometryStablizerStates2014} and locally symmetric unitaries \cite{Marvian2022}.
+Further research on NISQ-circuit programming could include \textbf{(1)} investigating whether succinctly encoding the structural information of the circuit into the program reduces the cost; \textbf{(2)} developing efficient programming schemes for local unitary gates subject to algebraic constraints, such as stabilizer gates \cite{GeometryStablizerStates2014} and locally symmetric unitaries \cite{Marvian2022}. \textbf{(3)} developing programming schemes for noisy NISQ devices, in which the program state and the processor's POVM may be significantly degraded by Markovian or non-Markovian noise \cite{singh2025informationstoragetransmissionmarkovian}.
+To achieve precision comparable to that of ideal, noiseless programming, explicit error correction and additional unitary queries might be required during the learning phase, thereby increasing both circuit complexity and overall program cost.